St Mary's Episcopal, Aberfoyle

 Church Overview

-This small rural church was designed by James Miller, who also designed Gleneagles Hotel.
-It was built 1892-3 by workers from the local slate quarry using stone from Ailsa Craig brought by railway (free of charge) to test the weight capacity of the new branch railway.
-Charming Arts & Crafts style with pale harling and red sandstone dressings.
-Oak-panelled reredos.
-Organ by Henry Willis and Binns.
-Major repairs and external renovations carried out 2009, with aid from Heritage Lottery fund.
-Organ repaired and restored 2009 and now suitable for recitals and concerts.
+This small rural church was designed by renowned Scottish architect James Miller, who also designed the iconic stations along the West Highland Line, the Gleneagles Hotel and St Enoch Station Subway Station in Glasgow, among many other notable commissions.
+It was built 1892-3, by workers from the local slate quarry using stone from Ailsa Craig brought by railway (free of charge) to test the weight capacity of the new branch railway.

 Services